hlnyalcin/clinical-bioinformatics-case/README.md

 ## Software

+## Software and Online Resources

-The following software was used during the analysis:
+The following software tools and online resources were used during the analysis:

 - SeqKit
 - NanoPlot
 - Flye
 - QUAST
-- BLAST
+- NCBI BLAST
 - MLST
 - AMRFinderPlus
 - PlasmidFinder